iam92786/CPP_DS/interv/INTERVIEW.md

 ## Company : QCOM | Round - 2 | 1.40 hr | Arshad | Clear

-### QUESTION : 109 : Does every process have its Page table?
+### QUESTION : 114 : Does every process have its Page table?

-### QUESTION : 109 : Can we access address of Process P1, In Process P2, Can you tell technicle Background.
+### QUESTION : 113 : Can we access address of Process P1, In Process P2, Can you tell technicle Background.
 What happened and Why?
 - Page tables are maintained per process, mapping virtual to physical memory.
 The OS ensures each process has a private page table, preventing direct access to another process’s memory.

-### QUESTION : 109 :

 ### QUESTION : 112 : Implement an First in Last out cache of size = 3
 ```